puppetlabs/puppet-docs/source/pe/3.1/console_event-inspector.markdown

 Switching between perspectives can help you find the common threads among a group of failures, and follow them to a root cause.
 One way to think about this is to see the node as *where* an event takes place, while a class shows *what* was changed and a resource shows *how* that change came about.

-Summary View: Monitoring the Whole Infrastructure
+Summary View: Monitoring Infrastructure
 -----

 When event inspector first loads, the left pane contains the **summary view.** This list is an overview of recent Puppet activity across your whole infrastructure, and can help you rapidly assess the magnitude of any issues.

 The summary view is split into three sub-lists, with one for each perspective (classes, nodes, and resources).
-Each sub-list shows the number of events for that perspective, both as per-event-type counts and as bar graphs (which measure against the total event count from that perspective).
+Each sub-list shows the number of events for that perspective, both as per-event-type counts and as bar graphs which measure against the total event count from that perspective.
+(For example, if four classes have events, and two of those classes have events that are failures, the "Clases with events" bar graph will be at 50%.)

-You can click any item in the sub-lists (classes with failures, nodes with events, etc.) to load details into the right pane and begin looking for the causes of notable events.
+You can click any item in the sub-lists (classes with failures, nodes with events, etc.) to load more specific info into the detail pane and begin looking for the causes of notable events.
 Until an item is selected, the right pane defaults to showing classes with failures.

 ![The summary pane][summary]